ianwu0915/Network-PJ6-CDN/README.md

-## Content Delivery Network (CDN) Implementation
+# Content Delivery Network (CDN) Implementation

 This document outlines the implementation of a simple Content Delivery Network (CDN) using custom DNS and HTTP servers written in Python.
 The CDN is designed to optimize the delivery of web content by reducing latency, improving security, and increasing redundancy.
+## Group Work
+- **Han Chen:** Mainly develop the implementation of the DNS server
+- **Hsin-Yen Wu:** Mainly develop the implementation of the http server

-### High-Level Approach
+## High-Level Approach

 The CDN system consists of two main components:

 1. **DNS Server**: Directs users to the closest CDN edge server based on their geographic location to reduce latency.
 2. **HTTP Server**: Hosts the content and implements caching strategies to improve load times and reduce requests to the origin server.

-### DNS Server Implementation
+## DNS Server Implementation

-The DNS server is implemented using Python's `socket` and `dnslib` libraries.
+The DNS server is implemented using Python's `socket`, `requests`, `dnslib` libraries.
 It handles DNS queries and directs them to the closest edge server using a simple geolocation-based algorithm.
 The server locations are predefined, and their latitude and longitude are used to calculate the distance to the client's IP address.

 **Key Features:**